SQL QUERIES TUTORIAL

 SHOW FULL TABLES IN database_name WHERE TABLE_TYPE LIKE 'VIEW';

-The WITH CHECK OPTION clause is an optional clause that can be added to a CREATE VIEW statement to ensure that any updates or inserts to a view meet the view’s conditions.
+The WITH CHECK OPTION clause is an optional clause and can be added to a CREATE VIEW statement.
+It ensure that any updates or inserts to a view meet the view’s conditions.
 If the new row doesn’t meet the conditions, the database server will reject the operation with an error.

 CREATE VIEW view_name AS select * from table_name where condition WITH CHECK OPTION;